LiderTeknolojiGelistirme/XR4MCR/README.md

 In the Scenario Playback Area, users can use different forms of interaction during the training design and testing phases.
 These interactions are designed to provide a natural and intuitive experience.

-TABLE 5.19: Scenario Playback Area Interaction Methods
+Table 19: Scenario Playback Area Interaction Methods

 | **Interaction Type** | **Explanation** | **Usage Area** |
 | --- | --- | --- |